LivePersonInc/knowledge-center-archive/_release/September 2021/week-of-september-15th.md

 ---
 pagename: Week of September 15th
 categoryName: Release notes
-subCategoryName:
+subCategoryName: "2021"
-indicator: both
+indicator: messaging
-subtitle: ''
+subtitle: ""
-level3: ''
+level3: September 2021
-permalink: release-notes-2021-september-week-of-september-15th.html
+permalink: release-notes-2021-september-week-of-september-25th.html
 isTutorial: false
 isNew: false
+published: true
-date: '2021-09-15'
+date: 2021-09-15
+---

----These release notes include new features arriving September 2021.
+These release notes include new features arriving September 2021.
 Exact delivery dates may vary, and brands may therefore not have immediate access to all features on the date of publication.

 Please contact your LivePerson account team for the exact dates on which you will have access to the features.